guinetn/browserLocalHomepage/assets/books/mobile/maui.md

-# .NET MAUI
+# .NET MAUI (.NET 6)

+Microsoft's Multi-platform App UI share code across desktop and mobile platforms
+Write .NET apps with the same codebase (same libraries) for iOS, Android, Windows, macOS.
-Evolution of Xamarin.Forms, extended from mobile to desktop scenarios with UI controls rebuilt from the ground up for performance and extensibility.
+It's what Xamarin.Forms has 'evolved into', extended from mobile to desktop scenarios with UI controls rebuilt from the ground up for performance and extensibility